andrew-yoo/project-euler/README.md

 My solutions to the [Project Euler](https://projecteuler.net/) problems used under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This repository is meant for me to track my personal progress, but feel free to take a look around.
 All code is original and often represents my first successful script; e.g., not particularly optimized or elegant.

+I am currently (3/25) learning python as my first language, but may experiment with others in the future.

 ## Checklist

 Runtime averages (in seconds) over 5 trials.